kashev/kashev.rocks/README.md

 This repository contains the content of the web site http://kashev.rocks.

 ## Instructions
-This repository uses Python 3, and Ruby.
-Make sure that both are installed.
+This repository uses Python 3.

-Make a Python3 virtual enviornment and then run `pip install -r requirements.txt`.
+Make a Python 3 virtual enviornment and then run `pip install -r requirements.txt`.

-To compile Sass files, `gem install sass`.

 To develop, run `./manage.py liveserver`.